-Join other umpires from New York State and beyond seeking to improve their skills and knowledge at the fifth annual NY Baseball Umpire Clinic.
+Join other umpires from New York State and beyond seeking to improve their skills and knowledge at the sixth annual NY Baseball Umpire Clinic.
 A staff of professional umpires, including Major League Baseball umpires, will offer training and insight on how to improve your ability, regardless at what level you currently work.

 January 13, 2018